rafalp/Misago/dev-docs/plugins/tutorial.md

 ## Adding a plugin manifest

-Misago will display a message next to our plugin that its missing a manifest in it's `misago_plugin.py` file.
-Plugin manifest is an instance of `MisagoPlugin` dataclass populate with plugin's data.
 Misago will display a message next to our plugin that it's missing a manifest in its `misago_plugin.py` file.
 The plugin manifest is an instance of the `MisagoPlugin` data class populated with the plugin's data.

 Let's update the `misago_plugin.py` file to include a basic manifest for our plugin: